-Claimed an emotional victory in the Ballantine’s Championship in Korea in April 2010, his second European Tour title following his maiden victory in the BMW Russian Open in 2003.
-The victory was poignant because, a year before, he had travelled to Jeju Island to play in the tournament but, in doing so, missed his uncle’s funeral.
-The absence had played on his mind ever since that week and, therefore, it was no surprise to whose memory he dedicated his victory 12 months later.
+Rode the wave of Australian success in 2016 to claim the Maybank Malaysian Open, winning by two shots from Soomin Lee and Miguel Tabuena.
+That added to the triumphs of his compatriots Marc Leishman and Nathan Holman, and Adam Scott, Scott Hend and Jason Day soon followed suit on the European Tour.
+The win in Kuala Lumpur helped banish the frustrations caused by a hand injury, which forced him to miss most of the 2014 campaign.
+His last European Tour win came in 2010 at the Ballantine’s Championship in Korea.
+Was an emotional victory because a year before he had travelled to Jeju Island to play in the tournament but in doing so missed his uncle’s funeral.
+The absence had played on his mind ever since that week and it was no surprise to whose memory he dedicated his victory 12 months later.
 Came close to adding a third title in 2012 but lost on the fourth hole of a play-off to Danny Willett in the BMW International Open.
-Also took a share of second place in the Omega European Masters en route to finishing a career-best 25th in The Race to Dubai.
-Won his maiden Challenge Tour title in June 2003 in the Danish Open and followed it quickly with his second success in the Finnish Challenge.
-A fortnight later, he came through in a play-off with Austria’s Martin Wiegele to win the dual-ranking Russian Open at Le Meridien Moscow Country Club, thus guaranteeing his playing privileges on The European Tour for 2004.
-Brother Adam played on the Asian Tour.
+Also took a share of second place in the Omega European Masters en route to finishing a career-best 25th in the Race to Dubai.
+Made his breakthrough in 2003 at the dual-ranking BMW Russian Open, beating Austria’s Martin Wiegele in a play-off at Le Meridien Moscow Country Club, thus guaranteeing his playing privileges on the European Tour for 2004.
+His brother Adam also played on the Asian Tour.